blurooo/bobolink/README.md

     ```javascript
     const Bobolink = require('bobolink');
+    // Each bobolink has a big task queue, so feel free to throw the task to it.
-    let bl = new Bobolink();
+    let q = new Bobolink();
     ```
-    Each bobolink has a big task queue, so feel free to throw the task to it.
 2. put a single task

     Since the code within the Promise function has been executed at the time of creation (the code in the and catch is executed by callback), it is not feasible to simply put a Promise into the bobolink.